THE BERNESE MOUNTAIN DOG

 An extraordinary dog for extraordinary people

 The Bernese Mountain Dog is different from most other dogs in many respects.
 Take his size, for example.
-Everything about a fully grown Bernese is big and strong, massive and mmighty: his body, his paws, his teeth, his tongue, his tail, his emotions, his response, his will, his good, and, when they exist, not-so-good habits.
+Everything about a fully grown Bernese is big and strong, massive and mighty: his body, his paws, his teeth, his tongue, his tail, his emotions, his response, his will, his good, and, when they exist, not-so-good habits.
 Anyone who wants to adopt a Berner needs to think large.

-A Berner cannot be carried to the vet’s in a basket; a struggling Berner cannot be pulled along on a leash; a fully grown Bernese cannot be forced into a down position by the use of a hand – or event two.
+A Berner cannot be carried to the vet’s in a basket; a struggling Berner cannot be pulled along on a leash; a fully grown Bernese cannot be forced into a down position by the use of a hand – or even two.
 A Berner cannot be bathed in a sink, scooped up with an arm, or lifted across a puddle.
 A Berner slurps water with a bigger tongue from a bigger bowl (and thus slobbers more water on his folks); his coat takes longer to brush; he must go for longer walks.

 A Berner’s paw leaves bigger, deeper, muddier tracks in the house, in flowerbeds, in the car, and on clothes; he shakes off more water upon entering the house after a hike in the rain; his tail wags with greater strength at a higher level he barks less frequently, but louder.